 Furthermore, for an arbitrator to be eligible to arbitrate a given case, he or she must not be found to be in one of the incompatibility cases that may affect their independence and impartiality.
-Article 20 of the new Rules lists the following cases of incompatibility:
+Article 22 of the 2018 CICA Rules lists the following cases of incompatibility:

-- a any of the cases provided by the New Code of Civil Procedure with regard to judges; - b the arbitrator does not meet the qualifications or conditions set out in the arbitration agreement; - c the arbitrator is a shareholder or director in a legal entity that has an interest in the case; - d the arbitrator has a direct working or commercial relation with one of the parties, or with an entity controlled wholly or partially by one of the parties; or - e the arbitrator has offered counsel to one of the parties, or has assisted or represented one of the parties in that case in front of the CICA.
+any of the cases provided by the New Code of Civil Procedure with regard to judges;

+- b the arbitrator does not meet the qualifications or conditions set out in the arbitration agreement; - the arbitrator is a shareholder or a director in a legal entity with or without legal personality which has an interest in the case or is controlled by one of the parties; - d the arbitrator has a direct working or commercial relation with one of the parties, or with an entity controlled wholly or partially by one of the parties; or - e the arbitrator has assisted or represented one of the parties in that case in front of the CICA or submitted a testimony in the preliminary stages.